yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/upgrade_automatic.md

     "linkTitle":"Upgrade API Portal",
     "weight":"20",
     "date":"2019-08-09",
-    "description":"Upgrade your existing API Portal."
+    "description":"Upgrade your existing API Portal to 7.7."
 }

-This section describes how to upgrade your existing API Portal to 7.7.

 This section does not describe how to upgrade API Gateway.
 For information on upgrading API Gateway, see [API Gateway Upgrade Guide](/docs/apim_installation/apigw_upgrade/).